zone117x/node-cryptonote-pool/README.md

         "enabled": true,
-        "time": 600, //How many seconds to ban worker for "invalidPercent": 50, //What percent of invalid shares triggers ban "checkThreshold": 30, //Perform check when this many shares have been submitted "purgeInterval": 300 //Every this many seconds clear out the list of old bans },
+        "time": 600, //How many seconds to ban worker for "invalidPercent": 50, //What percent of invalid shares triggers ban "checkThreshold": 30 //Perform check when this many shares have been submitted },

     /* Set to "auto" by default which will spawn one process/fork/worker for each CPU